“MUSIC IS MY LIFE AND I LOVE THE PRODUCTS THAT ARE MY LIFE” – ULI SOYKA IN MICA INTERVIEW – mica

 2023-06-13 09:07:24

 The drummer ULI SOYKA founded his label PANTAU-X-RECORDS 25 years ago, and he has been active as a live musician even longer.
-Jürgen Plank spoke to SOYKA about his label as well as about the solidarity among musicians.
+Jürgen Plank spoke to SOYKA regarding his label as well as regarding the solidarity among musicians.
 For one of his next performances, on July 29, 2023 at the GLATT&VERKEHRT festival in Krems, ULI SOYKA is planning something special: a total of 3 drummers will play together, supported by double bass, saxophones, jaw harps and various other instruments.

 In 1998 you have your label Monitor-X-Records founded, how do you celebrate this anniversary?

 Uli Soyka: I’m celebrating the anniversary in that I’m still artistically active and really enjoying it!
 I’m lucky to be able to do that and live as a jazz musician.
 I love the broad, artistic diversity that I can shape through my creative music making – that’s particularly nice for me.
 I was often told by multipliers, such as journalists: it is not easy to sell you or your projects because you do so many different things.
 All I can say to that is: Yes, that’s bad luck, but this diversity means so much to me.
 I can’t and don’t want to do without it.
 I don’t have 1 or 2 bands, but over the course of time fifty or sixty projects or band formations have developed, which are not all constantly active, but many of them play at regular intervals in my concert series “pantau-x-musik- up close” various stages.
 Of course, there are also projects that only existed for a short time.
-I’m not afraid to put together new band formations again and again and to see if they make sense and are fun.
+I’m not afraid to put together new band formations once more and once more and to see if they make sense and are fun.
 So I celebrate by continuing my annual concert series.
 I am convinced that this creative diversity makes sense and will always find its audience!
-At the beginning of this year we were again allowed to hold an anniversary concert in the Porgy & Bess play.
+At the beginning of this year we were once more allowed to hold an anniversary concert in the Porgy & Bess play.
 Such invitations are always very helpful and a nice platform.

 Uli Soyka: Music is my life and I love the productions and products that come from it.
 Since 1998 I have been able to release 21 CD productions.
 The beautiful music that is created at the concerts is always worth the effort and doing this diverse, small-scale all-round work.
 From my side, I feel like I have no other choice, because if I didn’t do that, I would have to look for another job.
 I used to work as a goldsmith, but working in a company means a lot more external determination for me – none of that is for me.
 I need this freelance work, this independence.
 I would like to create and implement ideas myself, I also need the breaks in between.
 In return, I am happy to accept that freelancing naturally means walking a tightrope without a net.